 A tall, very tan man entered through the lobby door.
 He stood in the midst of swirling smoke as the door swung shut behind him.
-He grinned.
-His sky-blue eyes twinkled.
+He grinned at her and his sky-blue eyes twinkled.
 “Joyce?
 I had trouble getting here—were you leaving?”

 Ray offered his elbow.
 “Shall I escort you out to your car?”

 Ray chuckled.
-“My mouth is still numb, too.
+“My mouth is still a little numb, too.
 It’s a heck of a way to have a blind date.”
-He led Joyce toward a round table with a white tablecloth, furthest from the band.
+He led Joyce to a round table with a white tablecloth, furthest from the band.
 “Maybe they do serve soup.
-If not, we could at least dance once.
+If not, we could at least dance once and make Judy happy.
 Do you feel up to it?”

-“I think I can force myself.”
-Joyce allowed Ray to remove her faux mink wrap, and slid onto the chair he pulled out from the table.
+“I fink I can forfe myfelf.”
+Joyce allowed Ray to remove her faux mink wrap and slid onto the chair he pulled out from the table.
 She stared up at him.
-“Are you up for it?”
+“Aw wu up fo it?”